TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 Implemented in all of the audit scripts is code that writes any changes to a text file.
 The changes can be reviewed after the XML to CVS conversion and audit is complete to resolve any missing or unexpected values.

-A sample of this changelist file is provided below.
+A sample of the street name changelist file is provided below.
 The left side is the old value, while the right side is the corrected value:
 ~~~~
 changelist_postal.txt